Anatomy and Physiology Research

 - How the brain then interprets sensory stimuli to produce adaptive behaviours

-We have established links with clinicians, pharmaceutical companies and bioengineers.
+We have established links with clinicians, pharmaceutical companies, bioengineers and research institutes within the Parkville medical precinct, such as The Florey Institute of Neuroscience and Mental Health.
 Our goal is to develop novel ways to target the nervous system through pharmacological, bioelectric or genetically-targeted therapies to treat chronic neurological and life-threatening conditions.

 -